 This network tariff is obsolete and no longer available to new installations.
 Existing installations on other network tariffs are also unable to be reassigned to TAS101.
-Customer installations that are, as at 1 July 2019, assigned to TAS101 will be able to remain assigned to this network tariff and TAS101 will continue to apply to customers who move in to those premises after that date.
-However, in the event that a meter exchange or replacement involving a time of use capable meter (advanced meter) is required, the installation will be reassigned to the default residential network tariff using the delayed tariff reassignment process discussed in section 4.2.
+In the event that a meter exchange or replacement involving a time of use capable meter (advanced meter) is required, the installation will be reassigned to the default residential network tariff using the delayed tariff reassignment process discussed in section 4.2.
 Alternatively, if the customer chooses to opt out of the PAYG prepayment metering product, the installation will be reassigned to an appropriate alternative network tariff.